Courses

 Data viz

 Data Visualization is a very fun course and covers not only the fundamentals of visualization (primarily in R) but works on three important elements: Tableau, Shiny, and creating a website.
 Below you can see two examples from the course in their relative platforms.
+The data visualization course materials are available here.

 Tableau